-She scrambled off the bed flinching then rubbed at a large purple foot print near her hip.
+She scrambled off the bed flinching.
 Her feet hit the floor, she flinched again.
-The ache hit her head with a hammer.
-She needed to pee and she needed to throw up, but didn’t know which first.
-Acrid bile hit the back of her throat and her mouth filled with water.
-She gipped and swallowed something awful back down.
+An ache hit her head with a hammer.
+Needing to pee and needing to throw up, she couldn’t tell which first.
+Acrid bile hit the back of her throat and her mouth filled with water, she gipped and swallowed something awful back down.
 Her bladder won, only just.

 Twisting awkwardly she sat on the bowl to pee and twisted the top half of her body over the bath to throw up.
 Spit drooled down her chin.
 She wrapped an arm round her stomach and heaved into the cast iron bath.
 She reached for the taps and the pipework shuddered and argued its way into use.
 A loud gush of water hit the bottom of the tub, reverberating in her skull; jolting her backwards against the icy metal cistern tank.